traczoskar/currency_calculator/README.md

 # Currency Calculator
 ### **What is it about?**

 Currency Calculator is a demo project of a currency converter.
-You can easily type in the amount of PLN (polish złoty), choose between 3 different and the most popular currencies, then just click "Przelicz" button and the magic will happen.
+You can easily type in the amount of PLN (polish złoty), choose between 3 different and the most popular currencies, then just click "Calculate" button and the magic will happen.
 My application will give you result in one of three currencies that you've choosen.

 ### **[Currency Calculator - App link](https://traczoskar.github.io/currency_calculator/)**